Keith Green: Early life

 In 1965, Green was the youngest person ever to sign with the American Society of Composers, Authors, and Publishers (ASCAP) upon publication of his song, "A Go-Go Getter" at age 11.
 By age 12 Green had already written 40 original songs, when along with his father and business manager Harvey, he signed a five-year contract with Decca Records in February 1965.
 The first song released on disc was in May 1965, produced by Gary Usher, the very song he composed and published before signing with Decca.

 Decca Records planned to make Green a teen idol, regularly getting him featured in fan magazines such as Teen Scene and on television shows such as The Jack Benny Program and The Steve Allen Show.
 He was a guest on the television game show I've Got a Secret on May 3, 1965.
 His secret was "I just signed a five-year contract as a rock-'n'-roll singer."
 The segment included a live performance of his song, "We'll Do a Lot of Things Together".

 Green had written 10 more songs when Time ran an article about aspiring young rock-'n'-roll singers and referred to him as Decca Records' "prepubescent dreamboat".
 The national attention that had been envisioned by Decca Records failed to materialize for Green, however, as Donny Osmond captured the attention of preteens and teenagers, eclipsing Green's newfound stardom.
 He was quickly forgotten by the public.

 He grew up reading the New Testament and called the mixture of being Jewish and learning about Jesus "an odd combination" that left him open-minded but confused and deeply unsatisfied.
 As a teen who perceived that his music career had failed, he ran away from home, began smoking marijuana, and used occasional psychedelics in hopes of finding spiritual truth.
 He became interested in Eastern mysticism and the "free love" culture.
 His five year spiritual quest eventually led him back to the Christian Bible.
 A prolific journal keeper, in December 1972 Green wrote, "Jesus, you are hereby officially welcomed into me.
 Only time will tell."

-Meeting Jesus
+Religious Conversion

-By age 19, Green had stopped using drugs, lost interest in Eastern mysticism, and started seriously looking into the biblical teachings of Jesus Christ.
+By age 19, Green had stopped using drugs, lost interest in Eastern religions, and started seriously looking into Christianity.
 In early 1973 he met Melody Steiner, who was also Jewish as well as a songwriter.
 Becoming inseparable, the couple eloped at The Little Brown Church in Studio City, California, on Christmas Day 1973.
-The newlywed couple sought more knowledge of Jesus together when, in May 1975, they visited a home bible study in Beverly Hills, California called "Vineyard Christian Fellowship".
+The newlywed couple sought more knowledge of Jesus together when, in May 1975, they visited a home bible study in Beverly Hills, California called Vineyard Christian Fellowship.
 Led by Vineyard founder Kenn Gulliksen, the Greens later said it was during the study that they felt the presence of God through the teaching and guitar-led worship.
-Hearing the Gospel for the first time and learning about Jesus as a Jewish rabbi, Green and his wife became born again followers of Jesus.
+Hearing the Gospel for the first time and learning about Jesus as a Jewish rabbi, Green and his wife became born again Christians.